Skip to main content

 Written by Andrey Kirillov

-Tracked events let you measure specific actions visitors take on your website.
+Tracked events let you measure specific actions visitors take on your website, such as clicking a button, submitting a form, or any other interaction you care about.

 You can track two types of events:

-• Pageview events – Triggered when someone visits a specific page (e.g. a thank-you or checkout page).
+• Pageview events – Triggered when someone visits a specific page, such as a thank-you or checkout page.

-• Custom events – Triggered when someone interacts with an element on your site (e.g. clicks a button or submits a form).
+• Custom events – Triggered when someone interacts with an element on your site, like clicking a button, submitting a form, or opening a modal.

 Pageview events